 Is Full Disk Access Something You Should Avoid?

-In present times, almost all software and applications ask for specific permissions after installing them on your device.
+Almost all software and applications ask for specific permissions after installing them on your device.
 Nearly all apps are much more regulated and secure than in the past.

 Still, it is recommended to download the applications only from their official websites or developer web pages to prevent any complications. or Only From App Store